kamrul1157024/terminal-ai/README.md

 When using a potentially destructive command, the application will ask for confirmation before executing.

-### Agent Mode
+### Interactive mode

-In agent mode, the AI maintains a continuous conversation, suggesting and executing commands with your permission:
+In interactive mode, the AI maintains a continuous conversation, suggesting and executing commands with your permission:

 ```
-ai --agent "your task description"
+ai --interactive "your task description"
 ```

 Or use the shorthand:

 ```
-ai -a "your task description"
+ai -i "your task description"
 ```

 The agent will: